 - Share prices or dividend rates on the securities in the trust may decline during the life of the trust.
 There is no guarantee that share prices of the securities in the trust will not decline and that the issuers of the securities will declare dividends in the future and, if declared, whether they will remain at current levels or increase over time. - The trust is concentrated in the health care sector.
 As a result, the factors that impact the health care sector will likely have a greater effect on this trust than on a more broadly diversified trust.
-General risks of companies in the health care sector include extensive competition, generic drug sales, the loss of patent protection, product liability litigation and increased government regulation. - Cybersecurity risk.
-The trust may be susceptible to potential risks through breaches in cybersecurity.
+General risks of companies in the health care sector include extensive competition, generic drug sales, the loss of patent protection, product liability litigation and increased government regulation. - The trust is concentrated in the consumer products sector.
+As a result, the factors that impact the consumer products sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+General risks of companies in the consumer products sector include cyclicality of revenues and earnings, economic recession, currency

+- fluctuations, changing consumer tastes, extensive competition, product liability litigation and increased government regulation.
+A weak economy and its effect on consumer spending would adversely affect companies in the consumer products sector. - The trust invests significatnly in the information technology sector.
+As a result, the factors that impact the information technology sector will likely have a greater effect on this trust than on a more broadly diversified trust.
+Companies involved in this sector must contend with rapid changes in technology, intense competition, government regulation and the rapid obsolescence of products and services.
+Furthermore, sector predictions may not materialize and the companies selected for the trust may not represent the entire sector and may not participate in the overall sector growth. - The trust may be susceptible to potential risks through breaches in cybersecurity.
 A breach in cybersecurity refers to both intentional and unintentional events that may cause the trust to lose proprietary information, suffer data corruption or lose operational capacity.
 Such events could cause the sponsor of the trust to incur regulatory penalties, reputational damage, additional compliance costs associated with corrective measures and/or financial loss.
 In addition. cybersecurity breaches of the trust's third-party service providers, or issuers in which the trust invests, can also subject the trust to many of the same risks associated with direct cybersecurity breaches.